jletroui/fullstackkotlinnextjs/README.md

 - dev database, database migrations (Postgres and Flyway)
 - performant web server (Vert.x)
 - configuration and secrets
-- backend linting
-- frontend linting
+- backend and frontend linting
+- backend and frontend unit tests for the example data access layer, controller, and page
 - structured logging

 TODO:
 - frontend and backend CI
-- monitoring
 - deployment

+Not covered:
+- monitoring (other than logging)

 ## Reasoning behind the tech choices

 ### Backend and frontend languages

 You start a project once, and you maintain it again and again.
-Thus, maintainability is the main driver.
+Thus, maintainability has been, for me, the main driver of team success.
 By maintainable, I take the definition of 'all modifications of comparable complexity do not consume more dev time over the lifetime of the project'.
 Therefore, it needs to be easy to navigate and understands the code.
-This favors statically typed languages, for which IDE have a lot better navigability.
+This favors statically typed languages, for which IDE have a lot better navigability, and compiler are helping a lots more.
 Ideally, it is also quick to develop.
 Which means, a language that is preventing technical bugs, like memory issues or null values.
 On this scale alone, languages like Haskell or Rust are clearly well-placed.
 Except, to be maintainable, you also need to find developers.
 Most used languages today are Python and Javascript, but they are too far on the 'expensive to maintain' scale.